 Barbara Bass Bakar

 William H. Davidow

 Robert B. Friend

 Ellen Magnin Newman, Founding Chair

 Sam Hawgood, MBBS, is the chancellor of the University of California, San Francisco and president of the UCSF Foundation.
 He previously served as dean of the UCSF School of Medicine and vice chancellor for medical affairs.
 In addition to his distinguished career at UCSF, where he also was chair of the Department of Pediatrics and associate director of the Cardiovascular Research Institute, Chancellor Hawgood has an international reputation in neonatology research.

 Jennifer Arnett is vice chancellor of University Development and Alumni Relations at UCSF and vice president of the UCSF Foundation.
-She leads efforts to raise philanthropic support for the university and UCSF Medical Center and oversees comprehensive programs in alumni relations.
-Ms. Arnett has more than 25 years of experience in development and was a primary architect of UCSF: The Campaign, the University’s recently announced $5 billion fundraising initiative.
+She leads efforts to raise philanthropic support for the university and UCSF Health and oversees alumni relations.
+Ms. Arnett has more than 25 years of experience in development and was a primary architect of UCSF: The Campaign, the University’s $5 billion fundraising initiative.

 Gardner Trimble is executive director of Gift and Endowment Planning in the Office of University Development and Alumni Relations and assistant secretary of the UCSF Foundation.
 Mr. Trimble oversees planned giving within the development office and the UCSF Foundation.
 In addition, he currently serves as an interim member of the foundation’s Investment Committee and Audit Committee.